-The best Frankfurt bars
+Best Frankfurt bars

-Located in the Bockenheim district, Bockenheimer Weinkontor was once a blacksmith’s workshop – you’ll need to cross under an arched cast-iron gate and descend down a stairway to reach it.
-This hidden gem of a wine bar draws wine enthusiasts during both summer and winter with a cobblestone courtyard either blooming with green foliage or glowing from the log-fire fireplace.
-Space for around 150 people consists of booth seating and bar stools topped with colorful pillows; simple wooden planks form the bar, at which a section of 50 German and European wines from mostly family-run wineries start at just 4 euros a glass.
-Flammkuchen (German pizza) and small plates of cheese, salami, and vegetables with humus stave off hunger.
+Hidden away in the low-key Bockenheim district, Bockenheimer Weinkontor was once a blacksmith’s workshop – you’ll need to cross under an arched cast-iron gate and go down some stairs to reach it.
+This wine bar draws oenophiles in both summer and winter with a cobblestone courtyard either blooming with green foliage or glowing from the log-fire hearth.
+Space for 150 drinkers comprises booth seating and bar stools topped with colourful pillows; simple wooden planks form the bar, where a selection of 50 German and European bottles from mostly family-run wineries start at just €4.50 a glass.
+Food-wise, there’s Flammkuchen (German pizza) and small plates of cheese, salami and vegetables with houmous.

-Bohemian meets business at the Chinaski Bar, a restaurant-by-day, bar-by-night spot in the heart of the financial district, founded to toast the underdogs, anti-heroes and others that remain true to themselves (or so they say).
-While its website proclaims, “no bar, no disco,” Chinaski is the perfect blend of both.
-An extensive drink menu has classics and signature cocktails – When a Man Loves a Woman (champagne, quince gin, lemon, almond and plum bitters) goes down silky smooth.
-Background beats to get you on the dance floor range from RnB and hip hop to house music.
-The 30-foot long mural by famed graffiti duo Herakut also attracts regular visitors.
+Bohemian meets business at the Chinaski Bar, a restaurant by day and bar by night in the heart of the financial district, founded to toast the underdogs, anti-heroes and others that remain true to themselves (or so they say).
+While its website proclaims ‘no bar, no disco’, Chinaski is the perfect blend of both.
+An extensive drinks list has classics and signature cocktails – When a Man Loves a Woman (champagne, quince gin, lemon, almond and plum bitters) slips down silky smooth.
+Background beats to get you on the dance floor range from R ‘n’ B and hip hop to house.
+The 30-foot-long mural by famed graffiti duo Herakut also draws visitors.
 On Wednesday nights, a live band plays covers and dance classics, and free sushi comes with every drink ordered.
-Reservations are possible for four or more, with a minimum consumption of 30 euros per person on Thursdays; Fridays and Saturdays reservations can be made for up to six people for a flat rate of 300 euros.
+Reservations are possible for four or more, with a minimum spend of 30 euros a head on Thursdays; on Fridays and Saturdays reservations can be made for up to six for a flat rate of 300 euros.
 While entrance with no reservation is free, you may have to wait in line and there’s a strict door policy – dress sharp.